cortex-js/compute-engine/src/docs/guide-symbols.md

 form, simplified and evaluated.

-When a function is boxed, for example when `ce.box()` is called on an expression that includes the name of the function, a dictionary entry for the function is looked up in the current context, then recursively in the parent scope.
+When a function is boxed, for example when `ce.box()` is called on an expression that includes the name of the function, a definition for the function is looked up in the current context, then recursively in the parent scope.

 When a matching entry is found, the definitions associated with it are bound with the boxed function.
 Note that unlike a symbol, a function may have multiple definitions in a given scope.
 In this way, function can support [ad-hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism), that is have multiple implementations depending on the values or domains of their arguments.

 When an expression containing a function is put in canonical form, simplified or evaluated, the appropriate definition is selected based on the domain and value of its arguments.